-Job descriptions are a diverse tool for Human Resources.
-Whether used for hiring or conducting a performance review, at some time one or many job descriptions have crossed your desk as an HR professional.
-In this issue of Astronology, we will discuss how essential job descriptions truly are, and how to keep your job descriptions accurate.
+Job descriptions are a diverse tool for Human Resources, and serve as the foundation for every action we take in HR.
+Whether used for hiring, conducting a performance review, or any number of HR related activities, at some time one or many job descriptions have crossed your desk as an HR professional.
+In this issue of Astronology®, we will explore how essential job descriptions truly are to your organization’s success, and how to keep your job descriptions accurate.

-In short, a job description is a “written statement that describe the duties, responsibilities, required qualifications, and reporting relationships of a particular job” according to the human resources section of about.com.
-Although many may find the responsibility of writing and reviewing job descriptions as mundane, or possibly even pointless, without them you would open your organization to a lot of danger.
+In short, a job description is a “written statement that describes the duties, responsibilities, required qualifications, and reporting relationships of a particular job,” according to the human resources section of about.com.
+Although many may find the responsibility of writing and reviewing job descriptions as mundane, or possibly even pointless, without them you open your organization to a lot of risk.